 If you believe a prudent doctor or health care center would not have made the mistake that caused you harm, you may be a victim of medical negligence.
 Find out more about your case and the possibility of bringing a lawsuit when you call the Springfield medical malpractice attorneys at Wendt Law Firm P.C.

 You do not have an unlimited amount of time in which to bring your medical malpractice claim.
 Like all states, Missouri has a statute of limitations in place to expedite the claims process.
 In Missouri, you have two years from the date of the alleged malpractice to file your claim.
 If a surgeon left a foreign object in your body and you do not discover your damages until later, the deadline will not begin until the date of discovery.

 Missouri also has a statute of repose on medical malpractice claims.
 No claimant – even those with injuries from retained foreign objects – may file a lawsuit if more than 10 years have passed since the date of the medical professional’s mistake.
 Missouri also has a unique statute of limitations for minor victims.
 If the patient was under the age of 18 at the time of the malpractice, he or she has until age 20 to file a claim.
 The statute of repose will not apply to a minor’s claim.

 Find out if you have a case today during a free consultation.
 A physician or hospital in Springfield, Missouri may owe you and your family compensation for causing your losses.
-Our lawyers have the experience, resources and compassion you need for a strong civil claim.
-To discuss your medical malpractice case based on your unique circumstances, contact Wendt Law Firm P.C. for a free consultation today.
+Our lawyers have the experience, resources, and compassion you need for a strong civil claim.
+To discuss your medical negligence case based on your unique circumstances, contact Wendt Law Firm P.C. for a free consultation today.